-It was one of the most weird experience of Our sitting for the great artists.
-One day at 1834, in the city of Brugge, the great master Jan van Eyck invited Us to be his Mews.
+It was one of the weirdest experiences of Our sitting for the great artists.
+One day in 1834, in the city of Brugge, the great master Jan van Eyck invited Us to be his Mews.
 We should sit for him.
-We found Ourselves in the company of the strangly familiar stranger:
+We found Ourselves in the company of the strangely familiar stranger:

 This man was very fond of expensive clothes.
 He put a golden chain on our neck and a fur decorated mantle on our back.
 The green color of the cloths harmonized perfectly with Our natural coat, this fact diverted Us from the sad thinking about how many animals died for the lining of the mantle.
 We hope they were mice whom We eat and with whom We are struggling to defend the museums.